Magnogen/Elements/docs/Meal.md

   )
   ```

-I'll give some more later, let me know if you come up with some interesting use cases!
+I'll give some more later, let me know if you come up with some interesting ideas!